tilburgsciencehub/website/content/building-blocks/configure-your-computer/task-specific-configurations/virtual-environments.md

 Virtual environments allow us to keep certain combinations of package versions required for each project and access them when we work on the respective projects.
 This way, it is easy to separate project requirements and also ensure that the project scripts will continue to run even if we make changes to some package versions outside the project.
 Having virtual environments also helps to keep a clear overview of packages from each project and to easily reproduce workflows, even if it is on the same computer or a different one.

-To configure the virtual environments, we use the Python package `venvwrapper`.
+To configure a virtual environment, we use the Python package `venvwrapper`.

 ### Windows Users